pingcap/tidb-operator/docs/local-dind-tutorial.md

 ## Destroy the DinD Kubernetes cluster

-If you want to clean up the DinD Kubernetes cluster and bring up a new cluster, run the following commands:
+If you want to clean up the DinD Kubernetes cluster, run the following commands:

 ```sh
 $ manifests/local-dind/dind-cluster-v1.12.sh clean